 The water was barely past my knees as I floated on the surface of the Dead Sea.
 No matter how hard I tried to touch the bottom with my feet, it just didn’t happen.
 So I bobbed like a cork in the sticky, salty water marvelling at this new-found buoyancy and read the paper.

 Here, in southern Jordan I’m at the lowest point on earth, 430 metres below sea level in the mysterious Dead Sea.
 It’s a landlocked body of water that’s actually a lake.
 It has a single source of water coming from the Jordan River and is not connected to the ocean.
 Its landlocked nature causes the water to evaporate and leave behind massive amounts of salt, 10 times more than the ocean.
-No life lies beneath, if you haven’t already guessed by its name!
+So it’s no surprise no life exists in it.

 So why do we swim in the Dead Sea?